dottjt/plastic/chapters/03-family.md

 ### Describe Suburbs

 Purple houses.
 Red parlours.
-Caracature crackers with an assortment of porous scars, silly with their dilly in this well sought-after town.
-The voice of a frail American approaches a caustic Chinese housewife, strapped with a yoga mat and a bottle of plum sauce lubricant, re-used from next door's shoot.
-Several cars arrive at the mansion.
-A camera crew and a giant dildo in the shape of a plastic dragon.
-The Shenzhen steel conglomeration were in for a real treat this year.
+Caricature crackers in an assortment of porous scars.
+Well sought-after delicacies with mini tasers for appetisers.
+The frail voice of an American senior approaches an ordinary Chinese housewife, strapped with a yoga mat and an aging bottle of plum sauce.
+Rubbed in the scent of the raw documents outlining his death will.
+The perfect aphrodisiac for any immigrant to begin gushing from their vagina in an unvoluntary orgasm known to kill.
+Paralysed in a shaking puddle of oriental discharge, eyes quivering beyond the human spectrum, overloaded with ejaculate.
+Pronounced dead at 1:21pm midday.
+Death from white privilege.

+-->

+Several cars arrive at an opulent mansion, garden decorated in a topiary mess of yellow dandelions and white pebble.
+Tennessee horticulture with a Chinese know-how.
+A camera crew appears from a grimey meat van, holding a giant metal dildo in the shape of a plastic dragon, caramelised in an aluminium canvas of scheduled statement.
+The family of the Shenzhen Steel Conglomeration were in for a real treat this year.
 Wild game, they called it.
-A royal competition where the wives of Communist Party leaders were wrapped inside a thick blanket of dyed red-ink, fucked with a Communist Party sponsored dildo and those that survived the 8-foot long dragon would be crowned winner, the ornament permanently lodged inside their vagina.
+A royal competition where the wives of Communist Party leaders were shrouded in a craggy blankets stolen from the deased bodies of Japanese revolutionaries, to be fucked with a symbolic dildo.
+And those that survived the 8-foot long dragon would be crowned general secretary of their local party branch.
+With the ornament to be permanently lodged inside their vagina.
 The civility was bare, although I doubt they could have ever imagined it any other way.
 The pacing was off, for sure.

 ### Train Ride Back